At a glance: The Overview dashboard displays real-time LTV user acquisition (UA) data.

 Comparing source performance

-The Aggregated Performance Report is very useful for comparing the KPIs of your traffic sources.
+The Aggregate Performance Report is very useful for comparing the KPIs of your traffic sources.

 By default the table is sorted in descending order by the total number of installs, displaying the sources with the highest portion of installs first.
 Clicking on any column header sorts the table according to that column in descending order.
 Further clicks alternate between descending and ascending orders.

 Some columns, like Conversion Rate, Loyal Users/Installs and ARPU, have numbers or percentage values in the column header.
-These numbers and percentages are calculated at one level above the drill down.
+The percentages are weighted averages, with the conversion rate being used as the weight.

 Note: In the case of organic installs the value for sessions is shown as N/A. To get sessions data of organic installs use Cohort analytics.

-Some columns indicate the level of the source compared with the average value.
+Some columns indicate the level of the source compared with the median value.

-Dark green circles represent the highest figures compared with the other sources.
+Dark green circles represent the highest values relative to other sources.

-Light green circles represent higher than average, light red lower than average and dark red are the lowest.
+Light green circles represent values greater than the median, light red less than the median and dark red are the lowest below the median value.

 Click on a specific media source, to drill-down.